Lonewolf239/INIReader/README.md

 ### Creating an INI File

-To create an INI file if it doesn't exist, use one of the following methods:
+To create an INI file if it doesn't exist, use one of the following method:

 ```cs
 INIReader.CreateIniFileIfNotExist(PATH, DATA);